All Night Cinema

-All Night Cinema is the third album from British electronic music artist Just Jack.
+All Night Cinema is the third studio album by British recording artist Just Jack.
+It was released on 31 August 2009 through Mercury Records.
 The lead single "Embers" was released in March 2009 and reached #17 on the UK Singles Chart.
-The second single was set to be Doctor Doctor but despite a video being made and receiving over 15,000 views, the song only got minor airplay by XFM.
-Due to this the second single was "The Day I Died", released on 17 August, which surpassed "Embers" and reached #11 on the same chart.
-The album was released on 31 August 2009, reaching #22 on the UK album charts.
+The second single was set to be "Doctor Doctor", but despite a video being made and receiving over 15,000 views, the song only got minor airplay by XFM.
+Due to this, the second single was "The Day I Died", released on 17 August, which surpassed "Embers" and reached #11 on the same chart.
+The album reached #22 on the UK album charts.